 Now, we can continue with Kubernetes Service creation.
 The service’s YAML file is as follows:

 apiVersion: v1 kind: Service metadata: name: selenium-srv spec: selector: app: selenium-hub ports: - port: 4444 nodePort: 30001 type: NodePort sessionAffinity: None

-We named the service as “selenium-srv” and we connected it with our hub and our nodePort is 30001 which means we can reach the hub with this port.
+We named the service “selenium-srv” and we connected it with our hub and our nodePort is 30001 which means we can reach the hub with this port.
 SessionAffinity is None by default thus you can omit the last line.
 It supports “ClientIP” and “None”.
 Used to maintain session affinity.
-Enable client IP based session affinity.
+Enable client IP-based session affinity.
 Must be ClientIP or None.
 Defaults to None.
 More info.
 We need to create our service with the below command:

 kubectl create -f service.yml

 After creation, we can check the service with the below command: